Rab (island): History

 The island is first heard of under the Illyrians in 360 BC.
 It was part of Liburnia and then part of the Roman Empire.
 The emperor Octavian Augustus built town walls and gave Rab the title of Municipium.

-Saint Marinus, the founder of the mini-state of San Marino, originated on Rab, whence he fled during the religious persecutions of the Emperor Diocletian (this ancient tie is commemorated in the present twin-city agreement between Rab and San Marino).
+Saint Marinus, the founder of the microstate of San Marino, originated on Rab, whence he fled during the religious persecutions of the Emperor Diocletian (this ancient bond is commemorated in the present twin-city agreement between Rab and San Marino).

 The earliest bishop of Arba whose name is preserved in an extant document is Titianus, a participant in a council held in 532 Salona, the metropolitan see of which Arba was a suffragan.
-On 17 October 1154, Arba was attached instead to the archdiocese of Zadar.
+Among the signatories of the Second Council of Nicea was a bishop of Rab, namely Ursus. (“Ursus episcopus Avaritianensium ecclesiae” Ursus of Rab) On 17 October 1154, Arba was attached instead to the archdiocese of Zadar.
 By the papal bull Locum Beati Petri of 30 June 1828, the history of the diocese as a residential see came to an end and its territory was united with that of Krk.
 No longer a residential bishopric, Arba is today listed by the Catholic Church as a titular see.

 During the Middle Ages, Rab was one of the Dalmatian city-states and remained part of the Byzantine Empire, with various degrees of autonomy.
 For a short time, it formed a part of the medieval Kingdom of Croatia.
 In 1000 the island, together with the many other islands and cities of Dalmatia, submitted to the Republic of Venice.
 In 1358 the island came under the rule of King Louis the Great, the Angevin ruler of Hungary.